JetBrains/kotlin/samples/calculator/README.md

 2. Kotlin library source code and build script.
 It is built into Objective-C framework by invoking Gradle from custom "Run Script" build phase, and this framework is imported into the Xcode project.

 ## Using the same code with Kotlin/JVM
 The library can also be compiled to a `.jar` by Kotlin/JVM compiler with Gradle.
-Just run from the [sample root dir](../):
+Just run from the [library dir](parser/):
 ```
-./gradlew calculator:jar
+../../gradlew jar
 ```
-This will generate a `calculator.jar` in `build/libs/`.
+This will generate an `arithmetic-parser.jar` in `parser/build/libs/`.

 ## Plain JVM
 The plain jvm sample (written in Kotlin/JVM) will use the library as a gradle dependency.

-To build and run it, use
+To build and run it, go to [jvmCliApp](jvmCliApp/) directory and use
 ```
-./gradlew calculator:jvmCliApp:run
+../../gradlew run
 ```

 To build the distribution:
 ```
-./gradlew calculator:jvmCliApp:distZip
+../../gradlew distZip
 ```
 (the result will be available as `jvmCliApp/build/distributions/KotlinCalculator.zip`)